pankhurivanjani/UnityRos2/jetson_expt.md

 #To run the project, follow instructions on Experiments.md

+* Switch to experiment branch in Unity ROS2 from codes

 * The docker side will run on jetson nano and unity hub will act as a simulator working on master PC.
 They should be on same network #not tested